Background

 Project Activity

-The research will draw on a qualitative approach that aims to gain insight into the experiences of the participants.
+The research drew on a qualitative approach that aimed to gain insight into the experiences of the participants.

-15-20 interviews (minimum of 10) will be undertaken.
-The sample will comprise of:
+15-20 interviews (minimum of 10) were undertaken.
+The sample comprised of:

 - Parents/carers who have a child/children (aged 0-16 years) with a diagnosis of epilepsy.